One questions I get a lot is “Can Ninja blenders make hot soup?”

 Nutri Ninja Blender Duo with Auto-iQ

-There are several options for the Nutri Ninja and the price increases as you add more accessories, features and/or power.
-We chose Nutri Ninja model BL642 since it has a more comparable 1500-watt motor (the maximum power Ninja models have).
+There are several options for the Nutri Ninja with Auto IQ and the price increases as you add more accessories, features and/or power.
+We chose Nutri Ninja model BL642 since it has a more comparable 1500-watt motor (the maximum power Ninja models have) however this model is only available refurbished (aka renewed).

 - Auto-IQ technology (1-touch, timed blending)